octo-technology-downunder/docker-lab/README.md

 # 3. docker build, dockerfile

-You now know how to quickly run a container by using DOcker Hub and all the pre-built image that are available.
+You now know how to quickly run a container by using Docker Hub and all the pre-built image that are available.
 Cool ! \
 Now, we are going to talk about a new notion : the **Dockerfile** ! \
 It allows you to create your own custom container.
 You can find [here](https://docs.docker.com/engine/reference/builder/) all you need to know about it.
 It's quite big right ?\
 Don't worry, you don't need to know all this stuff for now.
 We'll take a look at the most important elements below !